 For the longest time I wanted to go back to school and finish my degree.
 We went to the university to enquire about the possibility of enrolling into a programme that would enable me to attend virtual classes from home.
 Their suggestion was that i pay for a lecturer to come to my place a couple of times a week to teach me and give me assessment tests.
 I had to cater for his fare and also pay full fee.
 My family was already going broke because of the bills from hospital.
 Now this!

-The National Council For People With Disabilities has a lot of roles to play in the betterment of the lives of the disabled people.
+The National Council For Persons With Disabilities has a lot of roles to play in the betterment of the lives of the disabled people.
 One of the paramount roles is to enforce reasonable access to services and public facilities.
 Though we are not where we were, we are certainly not where we ought to be.